 We need to prepare quiz questions, materials, weekly assignment questions for students.
 The TA will evaluate the answers and have direct contact with students.

-I worked for Oracle Corporation back in India, and made 65,000 INR (1300 USD) after deductions.
+I worked for Oracle Corporation in India and made 65,000 INR (1300 USD) after deductions.

-This is when I started studying for the GRE.
+This was when I started studying for the GRE.

-It was not the fear of quitting the job, it was the fear of quitting Oracle, which made me think twice.
+It was not the fear of quitting the job.
+It was the fear of leaving Oracle, which made me think twice.
 Because getting a job at Oracle was not an easy task.

-I cleared nine rounds of interview to get this job.
+I cleared nine rounds of interviews to get this job.

 Face Fear Head-On

-Like many others, my primary goal when I reached the US was to acquire knowledge and get a job after graduation.
+Like many others, my primary goal when I reached the US was acquiring knowledge and getting a job after graduation.

 But eventually, after the first semester, I am working towards an entrepreneurial opportunity.

-I feel that I am more comfortable working as an Instructional Assistant and gaining knowledge than working in India.
-This is my journey so far and I will continue to update as I make progress.
+I am more comfortable working as an Instructional Assistant and gaining knowledge than working in India.
+This is my journey so far, and I will continue to update as I make progress.